Bulli Bai app case: Police remand of 2 students extended till Jan 14; another accused sent in judicial custody | Law-Order

 Singh and Rawal were arrested by the Mumbai police's cyber cell from Uttarakhand on January 5, while Jha was arrested from Bengaluru on January 4.

-The police had earlier claimed that Singh was the prime accused, who had created a Twitter handle of the app.
+The police had earlier claimed Singh was the prime accused and had created a Twitter handle of the app.

 The Delhi police's special cell, which has also registered an FIR in the case, on January 6 arrested one Niraj Bishnoi from Assam.
 According to the police, Bishnoi was the main creator of the app.